dockersamples/link-shortener-typescript/README.md

-# A Sample URL Shortener application built using TypeScript and Nest.js
+# URL Shortener app built using TypeScript and Nest.js